Skip to main content

 If you are not a California resident, please contact Human Resources at benefits@pepperdine.edu for more information on your state’s leave policy.

-California residents may be eligible to receive eight weeks of paid benefits under Paid Family Leave (PFL).
-PFL is a partial wage replacement benefit, offered by the State of California, and provides up to 70-90% of your gross salary while you are on an approved FMLA/CFRA leave for bonding time.
+California employees may be eligible to receive eight weeks of paid benefits under Paid Family Leave (PFL).
+PFL is a partial wage replacement benefit and provides up to 70-90% of your gross weekly salary while you are on an approved FMLA/CFRA leave for bonding time.

 Employees eligible for leave under CFRA are provided 12 workweeks of “bonding time” of which the first 8 weeks are partially paid by PFL.